Pamela Freeman: Biography

 Freeman was born in Sydney, Australia and grew up near Parramatta.
-She attended the University of Technology, Sydney from 1978–1980 and graduated with a Bachelor of Arts in Communications, majoring in film and television and psychology.
+She attended the University of Technology, Sydney from 1978 to 1980 and graduated with a Bachelor of Arts in Communications, majoring in film and television and psychology.
 After working in public relations in the petroleum exploration and engineering fields, she left Australia for London and spent some time there working in a variety of jobs, including a stint as a clerk for the scenery construction department of the BBC.
 She returned to Australia in 1984 and worked as a scriptwriter for the Powerhouse Museum in Sydney, moving from there to ABC TV's Children's and Education Department in 1987.
 She was researcher and scriptwriter on a number of the department's programs and first wrote prose stories for children for the series Watch!
 Your Language.
 Her first children's stories were published in the NSW School Magazine and one of these became the last chapter of her first book, The Willow Tree’s Daughter.

 After leaving the ABC in late 1989, Freeman began work as a consultant in organisational communications, educational designer and trainer.
 She also completed a Master's degree in writing at the University of Technology, Sydney in 1996.
 Freeman developed a speciality in the area of corruption prevention in law enforcement, particularly the support of 'internal witnesses' (people who come forward to report misconduct or corruption).
 She was awarded a Churchill Fellowship in 1998 to study this issue in North America.

 After the birth of her son in 2001, Freeman concentrated on writing and took the opportunity to complete a doctorate in creative arts at UTS.
 Debra Adelaide, author of The Household Guide to Dying, was her supervisor.
 Her thesis, Blood Ties, was her first book for adults, and is Book 1 in the Castings Trilogy, published globally by Orbit Books.

 Victor's Challenge, a sequel to Victor's Quest, won the 2009 Aurealis Award for Best Children s Short Fiction/Illustrated Work/Picture Book and was a Notable Book in the Younger Readers Category, Children's Book Council of Australia Awards, 2010.